Board of Directors

 Shahilaa Davaraja, Vice President/Vice Chair

-Shahilaa has a nursing background and is currently pursuing a graduate degree in public health.
-She is passionate about meaningfully engaging and working with folks to create sustainable and resilient communities.
-Growing up and currently residing in a marginalized community, she has been experiencing and witnessing how barriers to health are ingrained in colonial, economic, political, and social factors.
+Shahilaa is passionate about meaningfully engaging and working with folks to create sustainable and resilient communities.
+With a background in Nursing and Public Health, Shahilaa’s experience encompasses community programming, health education, case management, and research.
+Growing up and currently residing in a marginalized community, she personally witnessed how barriers to health are ingrained in colonial, economic, political, and social factors.
 She is motivated to help drive social justice initiatives in a way that serves all individuals through a culturally safe, intersectional, and community-responsive approach.
 She is interested in making a long-term contribution to Parkdale Queen West Community Health Centre by helping the organization achieve the vision of “Inclusive Communities, Responsive Healthcare, Healthier Lives”.

 Photo of Leigh Walters